 Costello has been held in jail without bail since his arrest.

 In his plea agreement, Costello admitted to defrauding investors and potential investors by lying that he had a master’s in business administration from Harvard University and that he had managed money for wealthy individuals, among other claims.

 - From July 2019 through May 2021, more than 7,500 investors bought and sold stock in publicly traded GRN Holding Corp, according to the plea agreement, and collectively lost about $25 million.

 - Roughly 30 investors lost about $6 million in Hempstract after Costello lied about the company’s business operations.

 - He diverted about $3.7 million from three cannabis companies that agreed to use banking services from his business, Pacific Banking Corp.

 - A pump-and-dump stock scheme in which he and an associate identified only as “D.F.” engaged in illicit “stock promotion schemes” on Twitter in violation of federal securities laws.
-Ferraro was not criminally charged.
+The associate, believed to be David Ferraro, was not criminally charged.

 The U.S. Securities and Exchange Commission still has a pending civil lawsuit against Costello in which the agency alleges he engaged “in pump-and-dumps of penny stocks,” CNBC reported.